Diversity in Schumpeterian games: Diversity

-Let $\dive\colon 2^{\plans}\rightarrow [0,+\infty)$ be the function of diversity defined by consumers in the given product market.
-We can compare any two technologies $\plan,\plan'\in \plans$ in terms of diversity in the following way.
-Denote by The number $\distinct(\plan',\plan)$, given by the total weight of attributes possessed by technology $\plan'$, that technology $\plan$ does not have, is called \emph{the dissimilarity of technology $\plan'$ from technology $\plan$} \cite{Nehring2002ADiversity}.
-We can also calculate i.e., the dissimilarity of technology $\plan$ from $\plan'$.
-Usually, for $\plan\neq \plan'$, there is $\distinct(\plan,\plan')\neq \distinct(\plan',\plan)$, since different technologies may possess different attributes and different values of diversity.
-For two technologies $\plan,\plan'\in \plans$, we have the following useful formula: The dissimilarities \eqref{dis} and \eqref{dis'} of the two technologies will be a decisive factor in the payoffs of the firms in the model of Schumpeterian competition discussed in this paper.
+\bb Having the function of diversity $\dive\colon 2^{\plans}\rightarrow [0,+\infty)$ defined by consumers in the given product market, we can compare any two technologies $\plan,\plan'\in \plans$ in terms of diversity in the following way. \bc Denote by i.e., the total weight of attributes possessed by the technology $\plan'$, that the technology $\plan$ does not have.
+We call it \emph{the dissimilarity of the technology $\plan'$ from the technology $\plan$} \citep{Nehring2002ADiversity}.
+On the other hand, the dissimilarity of the technology $\plan$ from $\plan'$ is given by and, since different technologies may possess different attributes and different values of diversity, usually, for $\plan\neq \plan'$, there is $\distinct(\plan,\plan')\neq \distinct(\plan',\plan)$.

+The dissimilarities between two technologies $\plan$ and $\plan'$ given by \eqref{dis} and \eqref{dis'} will be decisive factors of the firm's payoffs when modeling Schumpeterian competition.
+We will show that the firm's decision whether to introduce innovation $\plan'$ or to stay with the old technology $\plan$ depends on the difference in their diversity.
+However, the increase in diversity connected with innovation can be measured by the products' dissimilarities, since The dissimilarities between "the old" and "the new" will influence the firms' behavior in Schumpeterian competition (see: Proposition \ref{p:rate} and Corollaries \ref{prop:s1} and \ref{cor:imit}).
+To show how product diversity and technology dissimilarities affect agents' payoffs in the Schumpeterian (population) game, in the following section we describe the crucial concepts from evolutionary game theory.